Needlework, Dept. 24

 HBS04 Cross Body Bag 7 5 3

-HBS05 Sewn – Challenge Class, Under the Sea 7 5 3
+HBS05 Sewn Challenge, On the Move 7 5 3

-HBS06 Sewn – Miscellaneous 5 4 3
+HBS06 Sewn—Miscellaneous 5 4 3

 HBE01 Needlepoint 7 5 3